Regular completions of $\mathbb{Z}^n$-free groups: Effective regular completions

-Assuming (e1) it follows that $Y_1$ can be found effectively by Lemma \ref{le:n=1}.
+Assuming (e1), it follows that $Y_1$ can be found effectively by Lemma \ref{le:n=1}.
 Next, using (e2) we can find all branch-points in $T / G - \Delta$ effectively.
-Indeed, each $q_i$ can be effectively represented in the form $g_i \circ q'_i$, where $g_i \in G$ and $q'_i$ is an infinite ray in $T / G - \Delta$ ($g_i$ can be found by ``reading'' the label of $q_i$ in $\Delta$ letter by letter, the process stops because $g_i$ exists).
-Thus one can find out effectively if $q'_i$ and $q'_j$ originate from the same vertex in $\Delta$ and, in the case they do, determine their maximal common initial segment which gives a branch-point (since $q_i$ and $q_j$ are not $G$-equivalent for $i \neq j$ then the maximal common initial segment of $q'_i$ and $q'_j$ is finite).
+Indeed, each $q_i$ can be effectively represented as the reduced concatenation $g_i \circ q'_i$, where $g_i \in F(X)$ and $q'_i$ is an infinite ray in $T / G - \Delta$ ($g_i$ can be found by ``reading'' the label of $q_i$ in $\Delta$ letter by letter, the process stops because $q_i$ cannot be read in $\Delta$ completely starting from $v$).
+Thus, one can find out effectively if $q'_i$ and $q'_j$ originate from the same vertex in $\Delta$ and, in the case they do, determine their maximal common initial segment, which gives a branch-point (since $q_i$ and $q_j$ are not $G$-equivalent for $i \neq j$, the maximal common initial segment of $q'_i$ and $q'_j$ is finite).
 The number of branch-points is bounded by the number of orbits of infinite rays in $T / G$, so eventually one can find all of them.
-Hence, $Y_2$ and $W$ can be found effectively, so $H$ has an effective representation by $\Z$-words over $Y$ and effectiveness of the embedding of $G$ into $H$ follows from the effectiveness of $\phi : G \rightarrow F(Y_1)$.
+Hence, $Y_2$ and $W$ can be found effectively, so $H$ has an effective representation by $\Z$-words over $Y$ and effectiveness of the embedding of $G$ into $H$ follows from the effectiveness of $\phi : G \rightarrow F(Y_1)$. \end{proof}